 Project Shift accepts students who are smart, ambitious, and humble (in other words, "character matters much more than accolades.")
-The admission process consists of an application and an in-person interview (can be conducted via Google Hangouts).
+The admission process consists of an application and an in-person or video interview.
 Project Shift encourages applicants of any background, but you should expect a brief technical assessment.

 Recent Project Shift News

 Deposit 1500 FinancingAvailable via Loanwell and SkillsFund Scholarship We offer a $2,500 scholarship for women and other minorities in tech.

 Minimum Skill Level With an advanced curriculum, our main concern is that students entering the program love coding.
 Therefore, we require that students be knowledgable in one programming language, or take our prep course.
 Prep Work Upon acceptance, students receive around 40 hours of prep work to be completed before the program begins.
 Placement Test Yes Interview Yes

 24 reviews sorted by: